-France implores the thought of incredible desserts, from its decadent chocolate mousse and buttery croissants to heartwarming romance that floats through the city.
-However, this is not the only thing the country has to boot – its magnificent landmarks go above and beyond anything else.
+France implores the thought of incredible desserts, from its decadent chocolate mousse and buttery croissants to the heartwarming romance that floats through the country.
+However, this is not the only thing the country has, as its magnificent landmarks go above and beyond anything else.

-Europe draws millions of visitors worldwide each year, thanks to its delicious cuisines, high fashion, vibrant culture, and many famous landmarks to visit.
+Europe draws millions of visitors worldwide each year, thanks to its delicious cuisine, high fashion, vibrant culture, and many famous landmarks to visit.

 Walk through the French streets and feel awed by the spectacular architecture.
 From the artificial structures of Mont Saint-Micheals to lateral marvels such as Pont du Gard and Mont Blanc, let’s visit some of France‘s most incredible landmarks.

 - 37 Landmarks in France

 - Landmarks in Paris

 - 3. Cathédrale Notre-Dame de Paris